raghav-malik/SCIA/README.md

 # Smart Crypto Investment Assistant

 A React-based web application that serves as a cryptocurrency investment assistant with blockchain integration and AI-powered recommendations.
+(This project is just for educational purposes only, do not proceed to use this project's advice for investment)

 ## Features